microsoft/dotnet-framework-docker/samples/dotnetapp/README.md

 # .NET Framework Docker Sample

-This [sample](Dockerfile) demonstrates how to use .NET Core and Docker together.
+This [sample](Dockerfile) demonstrates how to use .NET Framework and Docker together.
 It builds multiple projects and executes unit tests in a container.
 The sample can also be used without Docker.

 The sample builds the application in a container based on the larger [.NET Framework SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-framework-sdk/).
 It builds and [tests](dotnet-docker-unit-testing.md) the application and then copies the final build result into a Docker image based on the smaller [.NET Framework Runtime Docker image](https://hub.docker.com/_/microsoft-dotnet-framework-runtime/).
 It uses Docker [multi-stage build](https://github.com/dotnet/announcements/issues/18) and [multi-arch tags](https://github.com/dotnet/announcements/issues/14).